SwingDev/EasyInject/README.md

         }
      }
      ```
-7. For each `Injector` `EasyInject` also creates protocol `Injects<InjectorName>` so in our case this would be `InjectsMessagesViewModelInjector`.
-Classes that are `Injectable` themselves and want to be able to inject to other `Injectables` can conform that protocol to create helper function `inject(...)`, that doesn injecting. `EasyInject` automatically resolves dependencies between current class' `Injector` and  target `Injector` and adds arguments to function `inject` for all that has not been found.
+7. For each `Injector` `InjectGrail` also creates protocol `Injects<InjectorName>` so in our case this would be `InjectsMessagesViewModelInjector`.
+Classes that are `Injectable` themselves and want to be able to inject to other `Injectables` can conform that protocol to create helper function `inject(...)`, that doesn injecting. `InjectGrail` automatically resolves dependencies between current class' `Injector` and  target `Injector` and adds arguments to function `inject` for all that has not been found.
 Conforming to `Injects<InjectorName>` also adds all dependencies of the target to current injector `Impl`.

     If we were to create `MessageRowViewModel` from `MessagesViewModel`.
 We would need to create `MessageRowViewModelInjector` and `let MessageRowViewModel implement Injectable`, like so:
     ```swift